loveencounterflow/pipestreams/pipestreams-manual/chapter-00-intro.md

 `pull [ $f(), ..., sink_1 ] -> sink`

-* A pipeline with any number of transforms is equivalent to a (more complex) transform; in particular:
+* A pipeline with any number of transforms is equivalent to a (more complex)
+  transform:

 `pull [ $f(), ..., ] -> $g()`

-* a pipeline with no elements is equivalent to the empty (no-op) transform that passes all data through:
+* In particular, a pipeline with no elements is equivalent to the empty (no-op) transform that passes all data through (and that can be omitted in any pipeline except for a smallish penalty in performance):

 `pull [] -> PS.$pass()`